Analytics Query Language (GAQL)

 TIMEFRAME last10days

-Note that currently GAQL only supports a single metric in the WHERE clause.
+Note that currently AQL only supports a single metric in the WHERE clause.

-GAQL queries in Gadget data feeds and in Excel Web Queries (interactive and IQY) support having more than one row axis dimension.
-In our next release cycle we will be adding support for this to the query tool.
+AQL queries in Gadget data feeds and in Excel Web Queries (interactive and IQY) support having more than one row axis dimension.

 SELECT